At Philip Morris USA, we realize that the issues surrounding tobacco are complex.

 We apply what we learn from these interactions to:

-- inform our business processes, including our annual strategic planning and risk management processes, and other decision making
+- inform our business processes, including our annual strategic planning and risk management processes;

 - build a better understanding of Altria Group and its companies.